rmordona/agentic_system/NOTES.md

 - memO -production-focused (pro is licensed)
 - zep -research-led (academic open) 7 contributors, planned to open through Apache 2.0

+Competitors to LangMem, which provides memory for AI agents, include dedicated memory solutions like:
+    MemU, Zep, Cognee, Hyperspell, and OpenMemory, along with broader agent/workflow platforms such as:
+    LangChain, LangGraph, Flowise, and Lindy, all

 As for lenmem:

 Internally, LangMem uses a LangGraph Store: